 The Mains exam pattern of the Jharkhand Judiciary consists of four papers: Paper 1, Paper 2, Paper 3, and Paper 4.

-As per Punjab Judicial Services guidelines, the selection of Civil Judges will be based on one MCQ-based test, one written test, and an interview round.
+As per Punjab Judicial Services guidelines, Civil Judges will be selected based on one MCQ-based test, one written test, and an interview round.

 Go through the detailed Punjab Civil Judge exam pattern below and plan your preparation accordingly. have been mentioned below: